DataBiosphere/terra-azure-relay-listeners/README.md

 `listener.samInspectorProperties.samResourceId`: The id of the Sam resource to check access to

 `listener.samInspectorProperties.samResourceType`: The type of the Sam resource to check access to.
-Defaults to `controlled-application-private-workspace-resource`, which corresponds to Jupyter Notebooks.
+Defaults to `controlled-application-private-workspace-resource`, which corresponds Leo-managed resources.

 ## Running Jupyter Notebooks